Guide to Services - Claremont Colleges & Community

 Use of Computers

 Public computers are located within the Library for patron use.
-A wireless connection is available for personal computers, and Library staff can provide password information.
-The Computer Lab is available for persons affiliated with Claremont School of Theology and Claremont Lincoln University Consortium.
+A wireless connection is available for personal computers, and Library staff can provide access information.
+The Computer Lab is available only for persons affiliated with Claremont School of Theology and Claremont Lincoln University.

 Photocopiers and Printers

 Library copy machines and printers do not accept cash.
 Payment cards for copiers can be purchased at the Circulation Desk.
-Persons who choose to print from Library computers will be prompted to create/access an online payment account.
+Persons who choose to print from Library computers must create an online payment account (ask at Circulation).
 Note: Claremont School of Theology copy cards and payment accounts cannot be used at any other library.

 The Library is a graduate, academic facility for study and research.
-Persons under the age of 18 (unless enrolled at a college or university) may not enter the Library – unless under the direct supervision of an adult – and may not remain in the building for an extended time.
+Persons under the age of 18 (unless enrolled at a college or university) must be under the direct supervision of an adult, and may not remain in the building for an extended time.
 Minors may not use Library computers.

-Patrons are requested to refrain from cell phone conversations in the Library.
-The Library atrium is available for patrons to hold phone conversations or eat.
+Patrons are asked to refrain from cell phone conversations in the Library, and to limit food and beverage consumption.
+The Library atrium is available for patrons to hold phone conversations or to eat.
 Smoking is not permitted in the building or in the atrium.

 Hours and Information